kyverno/kyverno/samples/AddNamespaceResourceQuota.md

 # Configure namespace limits and quotas

 To limit the number of resources like CPU and memory, as well as objects that may be consumed by workloads in a namespace, it is important to configure resource limits and quotas for each namespace.
+The generated default limitrange sets the default quotas for a container.

 ## Additional Information